ptdolan/PhyloTorials/Week2.md

 # Next week:
 How do we run a beast MCMC run?
 What do we do with the output from BEAST?
+When do we need a codon alignment, when do we need a NT alignment or protein alignment?